 Haapavesi is an excellent location for a biorefinery

-The plan is to build the new biorefinery next to the Haapavesi thermal power plant in Eskolanniemi.
+The plan is to build the new biorefinery next to the Kanteleen Voima’s power plant in Eskolanniemi.
 Good transport links and the availability of raw materials make Haapavesi an excellent location for a biorefinery.
-Haapavesi is located within 100–160 kilometres of four ports (Kalajoki, Kokkola, Pietarsaari and Raahe) and is surrounded by forested lands.
+Haapavesi is located within 100-150 kilometres radius of significant forest areas and remarkable number of production facilities, whose by-products NordFuel utilizes in its production.
+The location is also excellent (100-130 km) to four ports (Kalajoki, Kokkola, Pietarsaari and Raahe), through which bioethanol can be supplied to the markets.

 Growing need for biofuels and new technologies

 Finland’s energy and climate strategy aims to achieve carbon neutral Finland by 2035 and carbon negativity soon after.
 Achieving the target requires emission reduction measures in all relevant emission sectors, as well as maintaining adequate carbon sinks.
 Shifting to a low-carbon economy requires additional input particularly in the development and commercialization of bioeconomy, circular economy, clean technology solutions, energy efficiency, zero-emission power generation, energy storage solutions, and carbon capture and utilization, as well as research, development and innovation actions.

 The emission reductions required from traffic are significant.
 Finland is committed to at least halve its traffic emissions by 2030 compared to 2005 levels.
 According to Finland’s climate policy this will be achieved by raising the taxation of fossil fuels, by directing sustainably produced liquid biofuels particularly for heavy transport and aiming 30 percent share of sustainable biofuels in aviation by 2030 with the help of blending obligation (biofuel quota).